 CNY was founded by Ronald Gross, author of Socrates’ Way, The Lifelong Learner, Peak Learning, and other books, and co-chair of the University Seminar on Innovation in Education at Columbia University.
 He was inducted into the Hall of Fame for Lifelong Learning of the International Association for Adult and Continuing Education in 2014.

-CNY‘s vision is to offer more and better conversations on a wide range of meaningful topics, for all New Yorkers, in a variety of public spaces.
-CNY’s goal is to find, create, and publicize these events, and post them on its website calendar.
+CNY‘s vision is enhance the cultural and social life of New York City, by promoting more and better conversations on a wide range of meaningful topics, in a variety of public spaces.
+CNY’s to find, curate, create, and publicize these events, and post them on its website calendar.

-CNY also convened the first national conference on The Power of Conversation, held the first Conversation Day in Bryant Park with trans-Atlantic partners, and has been acclaimed by leading experts on urban revitalization, interpersonal relationships, and civic discourse.
+CNY also provides thought-leadership to the national movement to reclaim conversation.
+It convened the first national conference on The Power of Conversation, held the first Conversation Day in Bryant Park with trans-Atlantic partners, and has been acclaimed by leading experts on urban revitalization, interpersonal relationships, and civic discourse.
 (See section of Testimonials.)

-CNY is a forum for presenting a meaningful variety of conversations, held in convenient, comfortable locations.
-These programs are intended to be conducted in a congenial, respectful way, with everyone having an opportunity to actively participate, and learn about different viewpoints.
+CNY programs are intended to be conducted in a congenial, respectful way, with everyone having an opportunity to actively participate, and learn about different viewpoints.
 It has established policies, which are subject to revision, from time to time, to help meet the above objectives.

 Who We Are: CNY is staffed by a voluntary steering committee, all working pro bono – and welcoming new members!
 We are professionals in marketing, IT, strategy, development, graphic design, small-group facilitation, networking, and editorial.
 We share a belief that conversation is a necessary and valuable part of our culture.
 While we embrace technology, we wish to ensure that as communication technology grows exponentially, so too, do our options for face-to-face communication.